kchua/Data-Structures/README.md

 Note, however, that the data structure does not answer the question, "How are two nodes connected to each other?"
 It merely determines whether there *is* a connnection.
 As a result, there is no way to delete connections between nodes once they are made.
-Theses limitations result in various optimizations that all stem from treating the connections as forming several disjoint sets, the source of the data structure.
+These limitations result in various optimizations that all stem from treating the connections as forming several disjoint sets, the source of the data structure.